brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 With all these differences, there's one thing to keep in mind.
 The safety of a type system doesn't mean a language is better or worse.
-I think it's fair to say that some use cases would benefit from a very strong type system, while others need the exact opposite.
+I think it's fair to say that some cases would benefit from a very strong type system, while others need the exact opposite.
-The key takeaway is that every programmer should learn more than only the concepts and paradigms of the languages they are used to the most.
+The key takeaway is that every programmer should learn more than just the concepts and paradigms of the languages they are used to the most.
 A broadened view will be beneficial, now and in the future.

 So what's your opinion on type safety?